 - Blind bake your pie crust halfway by placing the pie pan on a rimmed baking sheet and baking for 15 minutes.
 Remove from oven and remove pie weights/beans and save for another time and discard parchment paper.
 Turn oven temperature down to 375 degrees F.

-- Meanwhile, in a large bowl. whisk together the eggs and heavy cream until smooth.
-Stir in the cheddar cheese, salt, and pepper.
+- Meanwhile, in a large bowl. whisk together the three eggs and heavy cream (1 cup) until smooth.
+Stir in the grated cheddar cheese (1 cup), kosher salt (1/2 teaspoon), and black pepper (1/4 teaspoon).
 Set aside.

-- In a large skillet, cook the bacon until crispy.
+- In a large skillet, cook the four strips of bacon until crispy.
 Set aside on a paper towel lined plate.

-- Add the Swiss chard and sauté until very tender and most of the liquid has evaporated, 5-7 minutes.
+- Add the Swiss chard and sauté until both the leaves and the stems are tender and most of the liquid has evaporated, 5-7 minutes.

 - Meanwhile, chop up the bacon slices.
 Add them to the skillet when the chard has finished cooking.